esnet/esnet-smartnic-hw/README.md

      An FPGA-based NIC shell that runs on the AMD (Xilinx) Alveo family of hardware boards.
 This repository is a fork of a Xilinx-provided repository (https://github.com/Xilinx/open-nic-shell.git).
+     This repository also includes customizations for the ESnet SmartNIC platform.

    - `ESnet SmartNIC Hardware` (https://github.com/esnet/esnet-smartnic-hw.git)
      Hardware design directory for the ESnet SmartNIC platform.